-Removed Cultivators and Volatile Manufacturers from lottery process Additional language to clarify that lottery winners must then apply for a use permit in accordance with SMC 16.168.
+Removed Cultivators and Volatile Manufacturers from lottery process

+Additional language to clarify that lottery winners must then apply for a use permit in accordance with SMC 16.168.

 New language clarifying that lottery winners are entitled to one (1) use permit submittal and if the use permit is denied that the lottery winner status expires.

-New language requiring that lottery winners must submit their land use applications (i.e. use permit applications) within 120-days of notification that they won the lottery and that nonsubmittal within that time frame is grounds for revocation of lottery winner status.
+New language requiring that lottery winners must submit their land use applications (i.e. use permit applications) within 90-days of notification that they won the lottery and that nonsubmittal within that time frame is grounds for revocation of lottery winner status.

 Clarifying language regarding lottery winners' good faith efforts towards obtaining a use permit.

 Clarifying language regarding next steps if a lottery winner's status is revoked, denied, or withdrawn.

 New language requiring an equity applicant maintain over 50% ownership of business for a minimum of 5 years.
 Includes a sales provision for hardship situations.

 New language requiring annual metrics and annual submittal for 5 years starting at operator's permit approval.

 New language providing resources/assistance to equity applicants if they are available.

 New language requiring all equity applicants that received resources (either lottery or assistance) to follow ownership and metric reporting requirements.

-On November 18, 2021, the Planning Commission conducted a duly noticed public hearing and continued the public hearing to December 9, 2021.
-On December 9, 2021, the Planning Commission reopened the duly noticed public hearing on the application, in compliance with Stockton Municipal Code (SMC) section 16.88, at which point the Planning Commission heard and considered a presentation by staff and all relevant testimony and evidence, now, therefore, BE IT RESOLVED BY THE PLANNING COMMISSION OF THE CITY OF STOCKTON, AS FOLLOWS:
+On November 18, 2021, the Planning Commission conducted a public hearing and heard and considered a presentation by staff and all relevant testimony and evidence, now, therefore,

+BE IT RESOLVED BY THE PLANNING COMMISSION OF THE CITY OF STOCKTON, AS FOLLOWS: